 I also try my best not to think of an invoice’s value as being all mine.
 If the invoice is worth £1000 I do my damnedest to only think of it as £700 (or even less).
 Sitting there thinking ‘I’m getting paid £1000 next week so I can go and spend £1000‘ would only lead to a tragically short-lived business career.

 Admittedly, it can be an absolute wrench to be paid a sizeable sum of money only to realise a significant portion of that simply is not mine.
 This way of thinking definitely has to be factored into the rates I charge to people which is another reason why I turn away requests for websites at rock bottom prices.

-I was very happy with the course and I’d be very interested in similar courses like this that help with my business.
+I was very happy with the course and I’d be very interested in similar courses offered by the Accounting Firms in Atlanta that I found quite interesting, hopefully this helps with my business.
 I got to meet some very interesting people who weren’t web designers including make-up artists and TV directors and that made it even more interesting.